2025 Formula 1 Odds and Predictions

 This contrasts with many other motorsports that use modified “stock” cars.
 This leaves F1 engineers with much more freedom to play around with things like aerodynamics and weight balance, thus producing the fastest cars to go around a track, bar none.

 While there isn’t a fixed number of F1 races each year, most seasons these days see a total number of races somewhere in the low 20s.
-More precisely, 2023 will see a total of 23 races, while 2021 and 2022 both saw 22 races.
+This year, as in 2024, we will see a total of 24 races.

 This reflects a general upward trend in the number of F1 races per season.
-The first F1 season (1950) saw just 7 races, the mid-teens by the 1970s, and finally towards the low 20s we see today.
+For instance, the 2021 and 2022 total both saw 22 races, and the first F1 season (1950) saw just 7 races.
+This was then up to the mid-teens by the 1970s, and finally the bigger numbers we see today.

 Who are the best F1 drivers of all time?

-After these two greats of the sport, we have Sebastian Vettel on 53 wins and Alain Prost on 51 wins.
-And finally, rounding out the top five we have today’s rising star, Max Verstappen, on 46 wins.
+After these three, we have Sebastian Vettel on 53 wins and Alain Prost on 51 wins to round out the top five.

 For that reason, making good Formula 1 bets means making a few educated guesses at times.
 So to help you with that, we will highlight a few details you can use to improve your own Formula 1 predictions for this weekend.